QRC & International Students

 The Code applies to all educational providers in New Zealand with students enrolled on international study permits.
 The Code is mandatory to these providers and must be signed by them.

-Queenstown Resort College has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the Ministry of Education.
-The Code is available online from the Ministry of Education website.
+Queenstown Resort College has agreed to observe and be bound by the Code of Practice a copy of which is available online from the Ministry of Education website.

 Queenstown Resort College is a Category 1 Education Provider.
 According to the 2017 NZQA review,